ninyancat13/models/statistical-methods-and-models.md

 That is why, we use “Adjusted R-Square”.

 ##### Adjusted R^2
-The Adjusted R-Square is the modified form of R-Square that has been adjusted for the number of predictors in the model.
+The adjusted R-Square is the modified form of R-Square that has been adjusted for the number of predictors in the model.
 It incorporates model’s degree of freedom.
 The adjusted R-Square only increases if the new term improves the model accuracy.

 ## Unsupervised Models
 <img src="https://user-images.githubusercontent.com/43540613/174483309-b4e010d3-deeb-4284-9881-e291f8944913.png" width="500"/>